oroinc/documentation/commerce/admin_guide/integrations/outlook/create_lead_opp_case.rst

 6. A pop-up window opens with a form to fill in. `The Create Opportunity <https://oroinc.com/orocrm/doc/current/user-guide-sales-tools/b2b-sales/opportunities/create#user-guide-opportunities-create>`_ form has the same fields as the one in the Oro application.

    .. image:: /admin_guide/img/outlook/CreateOpportunityOutlook.png
+      :alt: A popup window that opens when clicking opportunity

 7. Fill in the required details, and click **Create Opportunity** on the bottom right of the pop-up window.
 8. Start sync between the Oro and Outlook applications to sync the new opportunity back to Oro.

    .. image:: /admin_guide/img/outlook/OppCreatedInOro.png
+      :alt: Illustration of an opportunity created in outlook and synced back to the oro application

 Create a Case from Outlook
 ^^^^^^^^^^^^^^^^^^^^^^^^^^